Skip to content

 Levels

 Like everything in Esmerald, you can specify the security on each level of the application.
-Which means, you don't need to repeat yourself if for instance, all APIs of a given Include require a Bearer token or any other.
+Which means, you don't need to repeat yourself if for instance, all APIs of a given Include require a HTTPBearer token or any other.